 The Software Option provides students with comprehensive foundations for this rapidly evolving field by dwelling on engineering design principles, the discrete and continuous mathematics, logic and the theory of software.
 It incorporates the best practices of the software industry.
 The course material is tightly coupled with practical exercises and experiments, using up-to-date industrial software development tools.
 The Software Option is offered jointly by the Department of Electrical and Computer Engineering and the Department of Computing Science.
-The option is administered by the Division of Computer Engineering within the Department of Electrical and Computer Engineering headed by the Director of Computer Engineering.
+The option is administered by the Department of Electrical and Computer Engineering.